Phoenix International Raceway, 17 Mar 1974

 - McLaren M16C (Johnny Rutherford): The history of this car in 1973 and 1974 remains unproven, but believed to be new for Peter Revson as McLaren Cars' #15 entry at the 1973 Indy 500.
 Crashed by Revson and it is unclear when the car returned to the team.
 Almost certainly Johnny Rutherford's black rollhooped short track car in 1974.
 McLaren records show that M16C/4 was sold to Roger Penske in November 1974.
 Raced by Tom Sneva in 1975 as the #68 Norton Spirit entry after his original M16C was wrecked at the Indy 500.
 Used again by Sneva as his #68 car during 1976, and appears to have been the #68 driven by Mario Andretti in two late-season races.
 Sold to Bill Simpson with M16C/3 and became part of Teddy Yip's Theodore Racing team in 1977 as their #38 car, raced by Clay Regazzoni at the Indy 500 and by Rick Mears later in the season.
 Unknown in 1978 but reappeared in 1979 as Bill Alsup's #41 WASP Racing car.
 Raced by Phil Caliva for Alsup Racing in 1980 as the #47 and at Indy 1981 where it was "extensively damaged" on 12 May in an accident during practice.
 Not seen again.

 - Eagle 72 or 74 [7204??]
-(Billy Vukovich): One of two 1972 Eagles bought new by Jerry O'Connell's Sugaripe Prune team and raced by Billy Vukovich as the #3 entry in 1972.
+(Billy Vukovich): One of two 1972 Eagles bought new by Jerry O'Connell's Sugaripe Prune team and raced by Billy Vukovich as the #3 entry in 1972, with Jud Phillips as chief mechanic.
 As the later history of 7207 is known from an invoice, and as the cars have distinct differences that can be seen in photographs, 7204 can be safely identified as Vukovich's 1972 Indy 500 car, after which it swapped roles with 7207 and became his short track car.
 It remained his short track car in 1973, and is then believed to have raced just twice in 1974.
 Sold to Donald Mergard and very probably the car raced by Bob Harkey as Mergard Racing's #42 entry at Michigan late that season.
 Retained by Mergard for another six seasons, racing as the #42 with numerous drivers and sponsors.
 In 1981, this car appears to have become Tom Frantz' #71 entry for Bob Frey.
 Subsequent history unknown.

 - Eagle 72 (Lloyd Ruby): Supplied as a monocoque to Lloyd Ruby and his chief crew Mike Devin after Ruby had crashed chassis 7224 at Ontario.
 Chassis 7228 was built up using the components of 7224 and raced as Ruby's #18 Commander Motor Homes for the rest of the season.
 Retained in 1974 as a backup car to Ruby's new 1974 Eagle, but actually raced more often than the '74 that season.
 Sold to Anastassios "Tassi" Vatis, a Greek shipping tycoon and veteran Indy car owner, and run by Vatis's faithful chief mechanic Bill Finley for Johnny Parsons Jr in 1975.
 In 1976, the team had a "new" car built on an "unused" chassis, presumably 7224 as it still carries the 7224 plate today.
 However, 7228 remained the main car, Parsons' #93 Ayr-Way/Vatis entry in 1976 and 1977.
 In 1978, 7228 was modified with straight sidepods and radiators repositioned to the rear of the tub, matching the specification of 7224, after which they are hard to tell apart.
 John Mahler (Bettendorf, Iowa) bought the Vatis team in November 1978 with the support of longtime backer Richard Deutsch, and it is believed that 7228 was the #92 car that Mahler had bumped after qualifying.
 Retained as a backup in 1980 and 1981, then sold to Rick DeLorto (Wood Dale, IL) who attempted to qualify for several CART races in 1982.
 Then to John Griffith (Chicago, IL) 1983, then Steve Burgner (Chicago, IL) 1984, after which it was sold to Mountain View Motorsport Park in Colorado.
 It then passed to a dealer in Connecticut, from which Eric Camiel (Danbury, CT) bought it in 1991.
 Then unknown until acquired from Chuck Haines (St Louis, MO) by John Mueller (Fresno, CA) in late 2005.
 Chuck is believed to have got it from Lilo Zicron (Burbank, CA).
 Extensively rebuilt by Mueller to standard specification.
 Sold to Rick and Alison Dresang (Hartford, WI) in May 2016.